Chris-N-K/napari-time-series-plotter/README.md

 <br>

-To install the latest development version install directly from the relevant github branch.
+To install the latest development version install directly from the relevant GitHub branch.

 ## Usage
 <p align="center">